Insurers rush to site of ship capsized on China's Yangtze

 Ping An said on its official Sina Weibo microblog that it had identified a number of life insurance customers amongst the people on board and had contacted family members to cover transport and accommodation costs.

 PICC added branches in Hubei, Jiangsu and Shanghai had started work on checking claims and handling settlements.
-The insurer is part of People's Insurance Group of China Co Ltd (1339.HK), one of the country's biggest insurers.
+The insurer is part of People's Insurance Group of China Co Ltd, one of the country's biggest insurers.

 The Yangtze sinking could end up with a greater loss of life than the sinking of a ferry in South Korea last year that killed 304 people, most of them teenagers on a school trip.